Bold ideas disrupt the status quo

 Order of Australia Medal (OAM)

-Published in The Guardian, SBS Voices & The Sydney Morning Herald, The Herald Sun, The Age, Crikey, Melbourne Review
+Published in The Guardian, SBS Voices and The Sydney Morning Herald, The Herald Sun, The Age, Crikey, Melbourne Review

-Brown Pea, White Pod & Don’t Believe the Hype, Exceed it
+Brown Pea, White Pod and Don’t Believe the Hype, Exceed it

 Faith, Fashion, Fusion exhibit for Immigration Museum Melbourne